gotar1/Gun-Laws-Analysis/README.md

 from 1999-2018, California numbers are very much the same in 1999 and 2018.
 Indeed, Texas have more gun related deaths in 2018 than

-California, but over all, California numbers did not improve much. this become more obvious with next analogy.
+California, but overall, California numbers did not improve much.
+This become more obvious with next analogy.

 **Second:**